A Higgs category for the cluster variety of triples of flags: Preliminaries

 \begin{proof} The necessity of the condition is clear.
 To prove its sufficiency, we choose an inflation $j: X \to I$ with injective $I$.
 By our assumption, the inflation $j$ factors as $j' \circ i$ for some morphism $j': Y \to I$.
 By Prop.~2.7 of \cite{Klapproth22}, it follows that $i$ is an inflation. \end{proof}

 Let $\ce$ be a connective exact dg category \cite{Chen24a, Chen24b} where all retractions are deflations.
-Suppose that the extriangulated category $H^0(\ce)$ has enough injectives.
-Since $\ce$ is connective, the derived category $\cd(\ce)$ of the underlying additive dg category of $\ce$ has a canonical weight structure.
-We write $\sigma^{\leq p}$ etc. for the corresponding truncation operations.
-When we apply them to an object $X$ of $\cd^b(\ce)$, we always first choose a preimage of $X$ in $\cd(\ce)$.
+Since $\ce$ is connective, the derived category \red{$\cd(\ce_{add})$} of the underlying additive dg category \red{$\ce_{add}$} of $\ce$ has a canonical weight structure, \red{cf.~Appendix~1 of \cite{KellerNicolas12}}.
+The bounded derived category $\cd^b(\ce)$ is defined in \cite{Chen24b} as the full subcategory of a Verdier quotient of $\cd(\ce_{add})$ generated by the image of $\ce$ under the Yoneda functor.
+When we apply the truncation operations to an object $X$ of $\cd^b(\ce)$, we always first choose a preimage of $X$ in $\cd(\ce_{add})$.